Coming events in the euro zone debt crisis

 POLITICS:

--- The Free Democrats (FDP), junior coalition partner in Chancellor Angela Merkel's centre-right government, will hold an internal vote in December to determine their party's stance on German contributions to European bailouts.
+-- The Free Democrats (FDP), junior coalition partner in Chancellor Angela Merkel's center-right government, will hold an internal vote in December to determine their party's stance on German contributions to European bailouts.

 -- The FDP will hold a party congress in Frankfurt on November 12-13.
 The euro debt crisis will be a major theme.